 A Bokashi bucket is another composting option.
-These are a system that uses an inoculated grain product to ferment food waste.
-Bokashi is made from sawdust, bran and micro-organisms.
+This is a system that uses an inoculated grain product to ferment food waste.
+Bokashi is made from sawdust, bran, and micro-organisms.
 It normally takes 1 to 2 months to fill the bucket with food waste, depending on how many vegetables you eat.
-When the bucket is full, you can bury the food waste in soil or add to a compost heap so that it can continue to break down.
+When the bucket is full, you can bury the food waste in the soil or add it to a compost heap so that it can continue to break down.

 How to compost

-If you are looking for instructions or tips on how to set up a composting system, we recommend going to the Compost Community website.
+If you are looking for instructions or tips on how to set up a composting system, there is helpful information on the Compost Community website.
 They provide detailed information on worm farms, compost bins, and Bokashi buckets.
 They also provide a chat platform where you can discuss composting with your neighbours.